DdeveshSinghal/Weather-App/README.md

 # Weather-App
-It's a Simple Weather Application made by using HTML, CSS &amp; JavaScript.
+It's a Weather Application made by using HTML, CSS &amp; JavaScript.